Complete Vegan Fitness Diet Guide [For Health & Performance]

 This is similar to the previous point, but it’s the main benefit to any vegan diet.

-You don’t suddenly become healthier by not eating animal products.
-It’s all about what you replace them with and how that makes positive impact.
-The best way to fix your diet and improve your health is to replace something unhealthy with something healthy.
+You don’t suddenly become healthier by not eating animal products: it’s all about what you replace them with and how that makes positive impact.
+The best way to fix your diet and improve your health is to replace something unhealthy with something healthy – you’ll gain the benefits twice.

 You’re not just putting down your cheeseburger, but you’re replacing it with nutrient-dense, calorie-sparse food.